 Get a QUICK QUOTE now on 01254 355 159

-Why don’t we provide an on-line quote and buy service?
-We used to, but in our experience we found that most users insured themselves incorrectly !
-Rather than have you do all the work and make a mistake we prefer to speak to you, find out about what you’re up to and provide a quote in person that meets your requirements.
+Why don’t we provide an on-line event insurance quote and buy service?
+We used to, but in our experience we found that most users insured themselves incorrectly, rather than have you do all the work and make a mistake we prefer to speak to you, find out about your event and provide a quote in person that meets your requirements.
 Better safe than sorry.
 We can quote most types of events over the phone in a matter of minutes.
-So get a QUICK QUOTE now by calling us on 01254 355 159

 What is employers liability insurance?

 So, you have organised your event.
 You’ve made the decision to buy your event insurance and now you are considering whether or not you need employers liability insurance.

 Event public liability insurance is voluntary and is opted for by those who choose to take it to ensure their liabilities are protected or taking a policy has been enforced upon them by venues or organisers to ensure they are protected against any negligence on their part.

 Employers liability insurance is different.
 It is compulsory and you can be fined if you are required to and do not hold an employers liability insurance certificate that complies with the law.

 Most employers are required by the law to insure against liability for injury or disease to their employees arising out of their employment.
 Employers are responsible for the health and safety of their employees while they are at work.
 Your employees may be injured at work or they, or your former employees, may become ill as a result of their work while in your employment.
 They might try to claim compensation from you if they believe you are responsible.
 The Employers’ Liability (Compulsory Insurance) Act 1969 ensures that you have at least a minimum level of insurance cover against any such claims.

 The Health & Safety Executive (HSE) is responsible for enforcing the law on employers liability insurance.
 You can be fined up to £2,500 for each day that you do not have appropriate insurance.